PyLadiesBerlin/PyLadiesBerlin.github.io/README.md

 ## Setup a python environment

-    python3 -m venv .ENV  # use python if it is a python > 3 source .ENV/bin/activate
+    python3 -m venv .evn  # use python if it is a python > 3 source .env/bin/activate

 ## Install requirements